shaynasharma/News-App/README.md

 Its a News App which will give you latest news of country US.

-Here I have used NewsAPI and - Retrofit (Fetch data ) - Glide (Load image from INTERNET) - MVVM Design Patern follow - Kotlin language.
+Here I have used NewsAPI and - Retrofit (Fetch data ) - Glide (Load image from INTERNET) - Room DB - Offline Support is there - Kotlin language is used - MVVM
+Design Patern follow - Kotlin Coroutines - dependency injection : Kodein.